tiborauer/iTT/README.md

 ## Install
-Simply copy the iTT folder into the SPMDIR\toolbox dircetory. spm_config_TT.m will arrange everything during startup of SPM.
+Simply copy the iTT folder into the SPMDIR\toolbox dircetory. spm_config_iTT.m will arrange everything during startup of SPM.

-Note: Previous spm_getSPM.m files (e.g. in SPMDIR) will be renamed to spm_getSPM.m.org. restore_getSPM.m file will be created in the TT folder to roll back these changes, using cmd_restore.m.
+Note: Previous spm_getSPM.m files (e.g. in SPMDIR) will be renamed to spm_getSPM.m.org. restore_getSPM.m file will be created in the iTT folder to roll back these changes, using cmd_restore.m.